-Indicator 10.3.1LS Alien species\ are used only when direct experience and/or the results of scientific research demonstrate that invasive impacts can be controlled.
+Indicator 10.3.1 Alien species\ are used only when direct experience and/or the results of scientific research demonstrate that invasive impacts can be controlled.

-Indicator 10.3.2LS Alien species\ are used only when effective mitigation measures are in place to control their spread outside the area in which they are established.
+Indicator 10.3.2 Alien species\ are used only when effective mitigation measures are in place to control their spread outside the area in which they are established.

-Indicator 10.3.3LS The spread of invasive species\ introduced by The Organization\ is controlled.
+Indicator 10.3.3 The spread of invasive species\ introduced by The Organization\ is controlled.

-Indicator 10.3.4LS Management activities are implemented, preferably in cooperation with the relevant administrative authority and research institutions, with the aim of controlling the invasive impacts of alien species\ that were not introduced by The Organization\.
+Indicator 10.3.4 Management activities are implemented, preferably in cooperation with separate regulatory bodies where these exist, with an aim to control the invasive impacts of alien species\ that were not introduced by The Organization\.